-2. Southbridge Circulation Study

-WILMAPCO STAFF PARTICIPANT: William Swiatek, Principal Planner, Randi Novakoff, Outreach Manager WILMAPCO will continue to work with the Southbridge community on the implementation of the Southbridge Circulation Study.
-This work includes supporting a Transportation Alternatives Program effort along Heald Street and New Castle Avenue, efforts to reduce diesel emissions in South Wilmington, leadership within the South Wilmington Planning Network, and support for the update to the Southbridge Neighborhood Plan.

-3. Downtown Wilmington Circulation Study

-WILMAPCO STAFF: David Gula, Principal Planner

-Staff will be working with the City of Wilmington, DelDOT, and DTC to design and implement recommendations from the circulation study

-4. City of Wilmington updates to Subdivision Regulations

-WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, William Swiatek, Principal Planner Staff will work with the City as they implement the subdivision regulations to be consistent with their Comprehensive Plans and WILMAPCO's Long Range Regional Transportation Plan (RTP).

-5. Delaware Avenue/11th/12th Streets Curve Study

-WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, David Gula, Principal Planner The Downtown Circulation Study completed by WILMAPCO in 2010, identified the Delaware Avenue/11th/12th Streets as an area for further study.
+- 2. Southbridge Transportation Action Plan (Update to the 2008 Southbridge Circulation Study) Monitoring WILMAPCO STAFF PARTICIPANT: William Swiatek, Principal Planner, Jacob Thompson, Senior Planner.
+The Southbridge Transportation Action Plan updated the 2008 Southbridge Circulation Plan.
+It addressed traffic and circulation in Southbridge for the purpose of reducing, slowing and restricting traffic, as well as diverting truck traffic onto Christina Avenue.
+As part of the study, a road diet, D Street sweep removal, truck reduction options, potential traffic impacts associated with the South Market Street Master Plan, along with measures recommended in the Southbridge Neighborhood Action Plan were examined.
+The study proceeded with collaboration from the South Wilmington Planning Network, the Southbridge Civic Association, and the Southbridge Community Development Corporation.
+This task will provide monitoring support through the South Wilmington Planning Network to guide state and municipal infrastructure project implementation. - 3.
+Downtown Wilmington Circulation Study WILMAPCO STAFF: David Gula, Principal Planner Staff will be working with the City of Wilmington, DelDOT, and DTC to design and implement recommendations from the circulation study. - 4.
+City of Wilmington updates to Subdivision Regulations WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, William Swiatek, Principal Planner Staff will work with the City as they implement the subdivision regulations to be consistent with their Comprehensive Plans and WILMAPCO's Long Range Regional Transportation Plan (RTP). - 5.
+Delaware Avenue/11th/12th Streets Curve Study WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, David Gula, Principal Planner The Downtown Circulation Study completed by WILMAPCO in 2010, identified the Delaware Avenue/11th/12th Streets as an area for further study.
 The Delaware Avenue/11th/12th Streets Curve Study developed recommendations to improve road geometry of this area and include streetscape, pedestrian, and bicycle accommodations along the corridor.
 The analysis identified recommendations for reconstructing this corridor.
 WILMAPCO Staff will work with the Wilmington Departments of Planning and Public Works, and the Wilmington Initiatives Partnership (DelDOT, DTC, WILMAPCO, and the City of Wilmington), and affected community representatives.

-6.Wilmington Bicycle Plan
+6. Wilmington Bicycle Plan